Kerala Style Fish Curry in Ground Coconut Gravy

 • In a saucepan or preferably in a clay pan: combine the anchovies or any other fish, raw mango, green chilies, curry leaves along with the ground coconut mixture, and add salt.

-• Add 3/4 cup water to thin down the gravy, and combine well.
+• Add 1 cup water to thin down the gravy, and combine well.

 • If you don’t have raw mango, add tamarind extract instead- soak 2-inch slice of fresh tamarind in 1/4 cup of warm water for 5 minutes.
 Combine the tamarind well in water, strain the tamarind extract and add it to the curry.
-If using concentrated tamarind pulp, use a very less amount 1/2 tsp or so.
+If using concentrated tamarind pulp, use very less 1/2 tsp or so.

-• Place the pan over medium heat, cover the pan with a lid and cook till the gravy comes to a slight boil.
+• Place the pan over medium heat, cover the pan with a lid, and cook till the gravy comes to a slight boil.

 • If the gravy is too thick you could add some more water to thin it down.